Messy Goes to OKIDO: Zoom

 Zoom is Zim and Zam's lab assistant.
+He is blue in the magazine but pink in this series.
 He can morph into any shape he wants as long as it is not bigger than his body.
 This is very useful when the OKIDO gang are on an adventure.
 He doesn't speak but can make noises.
 Zoom is the only character, aside from Messy, to appear in every episode.
+He works in the ZZZ tower with Zim and Zam.

 Other characters

 Mayor Oki is the Mayor of OKIDO, has his own TV show called OKIDO Today and a private jet 'Mayor-Force-One'.

 Lolly runs the ice-cream van and beach cafe.
 She is very friendly and chilled out.

 Geoffrey owns the OKIDO cafe.
 He used to be an actor but one day forgot his lines and has never acted again.

 Snowden is a friendly, fun-loving monster that lives in the snowy mountains.

 Fluff is a big white cloud from the mountains, she is very calm, sweet and kind.

 Stan Tall, also known as Stan, is OKIDO's biggest, strongest robot.

+Weatherbot is a robot that controls weather.
+Messy accidentally pressed it's extreme weather mode button.